Canon's RF mount explained

 Three Canon RF zoom lenses, sitting on a paint-spattered wooden surface.
 A rowing scull with a white-and-red hull is out of focus in the background.

 Canon's "Trinity" of f/2.8 RF lenses encompasses ultra-wide, standard and telephoto zoom ranges, covering focal lengths from 15mm up to 200mm with a constant f/2.8 aperture, for shooting in practically any professional situation from landscapes, portraits and sports, to interiors, fashion and cityscapes.
+The RF 100-300mm F2.8L USM lens brings even greater reach and additional versatility to the f/2.8 RF zoom range.

 A close-up view of a photographer's hands fitting a Drop-In Filter Mount Adapter EF-EOS R with V-ND filter to a Canon EOS R5 C camera.